toltalchaos/shop-os/README.md

 # TODO:

+- after order update reflect the new changes
 - flesh out emailing system to deliver meaningful data
 - add background and set colours to other pages
 - add site design options such as branding figures/images